-Vietnamese cold chicken with sticky rice and papaya salad is not just a single dish.
-All three dish in this meal comes from different parts of Asia.
+Vietnamese cold chicken with sticky rice and papaya salad is a 3-dish meal.
+All three dishes in this meal come from different parts of Asia.
 The cold chicken is from the Chinese.
-The papaya salad is inspired by the Laos.
+The papaya salad is inspired by Laos.
 And the sticky rice is a common side plate in Viet Nam—although most Asian countries also have sticky rice.

 Apart from the sticky rice, everything in this meal is eaten cold.
 I know you’re probably thinking: “Cold fat from chicken?
 No thanks.”
 Do not worry—the chicken, if you get the right kind, should produce very little fat.
 The chicken is actually called empress chicken in Vietnamese.
 This is because the chicken is nourished in gardens instead of hen-coops—treated like royalty chickens—resulting in a rich quality of meat and skin.
 Another name often used to describe the chicken is walking chicken.
 You should be able to find empress or walking chicken in most Asian supermarkets.